nextcloud/documentation/admin_manual/issues/code_signing.rst

 .. image:: images/code-integrity-notification.png
    :alt: Code integrity warning banner.

+.. note:: The yellow banner is only shown for admin users.

 Clicking on this link will take you to your ownCloud admin page, which provides the following options: